antonpkazakov/javascript/README.md

     ```javascript
     const AirbnbStyleGuide = {
         es6: {
         },
     };

     export default AirbnbStyleGuide;
     ```

   <a name="naming--Acronyms-and-Initialisms"></a>
-  - [23.9](#naming--Acronyms-and-Initialisms) Acronyms and initialisms should always be all capitalized, or all lowercased.
+  - [23.9](#naming--Acronyms-and-Initialisms) Acronyms and initialisms should never be all capitalized, follow the general naming rule.

     > Why?
-Names are for readability, not to appease a computer algorithm.
+To avoid mistyping the case of any identifier, we should use consistent rules, as not every acronym is well known, and it gets especially messy when they follow one another.

     ```javascript
+    // super bad
+    import SMSWSDLService from './containers/SMSWSDLService';

+    // good
+    import SmsWsdlService from './containers/SmsWsdlService';

     // bad
+    import SMSContainer from './containers/SMSContainer';

+    // good
     import SmsContainer from './containers/SmsContainer';

     // bad
-    const HttpRequests = [
+    const HTTPRequests = [
         // ...
     ];

     // good
-    import SMSContainer from './containers/SMSContainer';

-    // good
-    const HTTPRequests = [
-      // ...
-    ];

-    // best
-    import TextMessageContainer from './containers/TextMessageContainer';

-    // best
-    const Requests = [
+    const HttpRequests = [
         // ...
     ];
     ```